praharshapm/vsdmixedsignalflow/README.md

 The analog multiplexer for OSU018 is available on the following github page: [https://github.com/prithivjp/avsdmux2x1_3v3](https://github.com/prithivjp/avsdmux2x1_3v3)
 This page includes the spice files and magic layout files.
 The magic file can be seen [here](https://github.com/praharshapm/vsdmixedsignalflow/blob/master/IP%20Layout/21muxlayout.mag)

 From this, build a layout using sky130.tech using the Magic Layout Tool.
 The modified layout can he seen [here](https://github.com/praharshapm/vsdmixedsignalflow/blob/master/IP%20Layout/AMUX2_3V.mag)

+## Tips for IP design using sky130 technology
+- According to the height of the macro, the number of supply nets (power and ground) must be changed.
+For example, for dual height macro, there must be 3 supply nets( VDD-VSS-VDD).
+This is because it would be placed between standard cells and the power and ground net connectivity would be lost.
+- The supply nets must be horizontal for them to fit into the rails.
+- The size of the supply nets are fixed as shown below.
+The dimensions must be followed.

+- The top level cell does not include the whole layout.

 # Obtaining verilog files